 Close friends from our church aided me in pulling our things to the curb.
 That night I stayed at a friend’s home.
 Sitting in the darkness on a temporary bed I reached for hope.
 “Where were you, God?”
 I asked.
 I wasn’t accusing Him of not caring.
 I merely felt like He was not with me.
 Everyone prayed hoping they wouldn’t fall victim to the wreckage.
 Some were elated with answered prayers while many more, like me, felt unheard.

 Then it became personal.
 I completely broke down in tears when a man, who identified himself as Jay from Tennessee, overwhelmed me with his concern.
-He said he owned a furniture store and he wanted to transport mattresses to those who needed them.
+He said he owned a furniture store and wanted to transport mattresses to those who needed them.
 Then he asked me how I was doing.
 Completely distracted with my work up until that moment, I paused to think.
 The deep distress in my own soul spilled out.
-In a comforting manner Jay made me a promise to replace all that we had lost in our home.
+In a comforting manner, Jay made me a promise to replace all that we had lost in our home.
 I could hardly hold back the tears.
 God, through the voice of this complete stranger, stepped into my hidden anguish and assured me that he felt the loss that I felt.
-It’s not that our furniture and things were of great value, but it was the way in which Jay took notice of a deeper loss I felt.
+It’s not that our furniture and things were of great value, but it was how Jay took notice of a more profound loss I felt.

-I simply needed someone to feel what I was feeling and breathe life into it.
-When I had asked God where He was a few days earlier, this was His audible answer.
+I only needed someone to feel what I was feeling and breathe life into it.
+When I had asked God where He was a few days earlier, this was His clear answer.
 He was there with me in the moment of my loss, in the feeling of my weakness.
 God wasn’t standing in the shadows orchestrating events to send me a coded message of His mutual concern.
-His voice, through Jay, strongly assured me that He would take care of us.
+His voice, through Jay, emphatically assured me that He would take care of us.

 Then our church shifted to the labor of emptying and gutting out flooded homes.
 With close to 80% of residents lacking flood insurance, many had no hope of rebuilding.
 In response to this great need, God stepped in again through the ministry of Operation Blessing.
 They set up camp in our church parking lot.
 They pulled volunteers from all over the US and daily dispatched teams to aid families in the rebuild process.